futurex-open-source/react-query-pro/README.md

 #### Query

-The `Query` component uses the render prop pattern for making asynchronous request.
+The `Query` component uses the render prop pattern for managing asynchronous request.
 It is best used when making multiple request in a single component.

 ```tsx
 import React from 'react'